gmc-code/PC-microbit-micropython/docs/lessons2/music_advanced.rst

 .. admonition:: Tasks

     #.
 Include a note modification parameter to sharpen, flatten or leave the note unchanged.
     #.
 Create a function, **get_random_notes**, to return a random list of notes, given the number of notes.
 Use a for-loop to add the random notes to a list within the function.
-Play the notes when a button is pressed.
+Play the notes when the A-button is pressed.
     #.
 Rewrite the function, **get_random_notes**, to use list comprehension.

     .. dropdown::